 Remember that with some basic maintenance and tender loving care, you can trust your vehicle to work for you in your time of need.
-If you’re looking for more car guides, check out our articles that could be of help too!
+If you’re looking for more auto guides, check out our car articles that could be of help too!

 Sharing community stories is the favorite part of my job!